cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 Much of the conceptual information about etcd is in the "Learning" section.
 Rename this section and organize it into a primer on the etcd architecture.
 Move non-conceptual information elsewhere.

 Fill in missing instructional documentation.
-Most notably, write instructions for installing on Kubernetes and Linux, and on using Authentication.
+Most notably, write (or link to) instructions for installing on Kubernetes and Linux, and on using Authentication.

 Use "-ing" verb forms instead of "How to ..." as headings for procedures.